 Given query $q$ and the set of items $\mathcal{D}^q$, their ranking scores $s(d),d\in\mathcal{D}^q$, and the sampled items for positions $1,...,k-1$, denoted by $\by_{1:k-1}$, the PL ranking model~\citep{plackett1975analysis} samples an item $d$ for position $k$ from $\pi_{PL}(\by) = \prod_{k=1}^K p_{PL}(d|\by_{1:k-1}) $ with:

-where $\tau$ is the temperature.
-However, training such stochastic LTR models is expensive, which requires sampling at least $100$ ranking lists for each query~\citep{oosterhuis2021computationally,bruch2020stochastic,singh2019policy} and compute gradients of model parameters based on these samples.
+where $\mathds{1}(d\not \in \by_{1:k-1})$ in the numerator implies that the sampling probability $p_{PL}(d|\by_{1:k-1})$ is nonzero iff $d$ has not been sampled before position $k$.
+Parameter $\tau$ is the temperature for the softmax.
+However, training such stochastic LTR models is expensive as it requires sampling at least $100$ ranking lists for each query as in~\citep{oosterhuis2021computationally,bruch2020stochastic,singh2019policy} to accurately approximate gradients of the model parameters.

-\textbf{Utility and Fairness Metrics.} Given the definitions above, here, we define the utility and exposure-based fairness for a LTR model.
-In LTR, the ultility function considers the ranking of each item by weighting each position $k$ with weight $\theta_k$.
+\textbf{Ranking Metrics for Utility and Fairness.} Given the definitions above, here, we define the utility and amortized indivudal fairness for an LTR model.
+In LTR, the utility function considers the ranking of each item by weighting each position $k$ with weight $\theta_k$.
 The utility of a ranking model $\pi$ on query $q$ can be defined as~\cite{oosterhuis2021computationally}:

 which leads to the overall utility $U(\pi) = \mathbb{E}_{q}[U^q(\pi)]$.
-If we choose $\theta_k=\frac{\mathds{1}[k\le K]}{\log_2(1+k)}$, then $U(\pi|q)$ is DCG@K. Let iDCG@k be the maximal DCG@k for a given query $q$ at position $k$, then $U^q(\pi)$ is NDCG@K if $\theta_k = \frac{\mathds{1}[k\le K]}{\log_2(1+k) \times \text{iDCG@k}}$, which measures the normalized exposure of items ranked at position $k$.
-In this work, we consider bounded utility function$U^q(\pi)\in [0,1]$.
+If we choose $\theta_k=\frac{\mathds{1}[k\le K]}{\log_2(1+k)}$, then $U(\pi|q)$ is DCG@K. Let IDCG@k be the maximal DCG@k for a given query $q$ at position $k$, then $U^q(\pi)$ is NDCG@K if $\theta_k = \frac{\mathds{1}[k\le K]}{\log_2(1+k) \times \text{IDCG@k}}$, which measures the normalized exposure of items ranked at position $k$.
+In this work, we consider bounded utility function $U^q(\pi)\in [0,1]$.
 Thus, the utility risk to be controlled is $R_{util}(\pi) = 1-U(\pi)$, e.g., $1-\text{NDCG@K}$.

 Fairness in ranking deals with the allocation of exposure over items.
 Exposure measures the probability of users to examine a certain position.
 The widely used utility metric NDCG@K is based on the logarithmic reduction of exposure proportional to the position.
 To measure item exposure fairness, we first define exposure of item $d$ under the ranking model $\pi$ as